K-Sivakumar/search-message/README.md

 # search-message
-search messages from Teams chat, Mail and Calendar
+search messages from Teams chat and Mail